Andre Sayegh: Biography

 In 2018, Sayegh was selected as one of 40 mayors to participate in the Bloomberg-Harvard City Leadership program.
 This year-long education and professional development program was designed for mayors to help deliver results to residents.
 He had the opportunity to learn from other mayors from cities such as Miami, Atlanta, Seattle, Quito, and Reykjavik.
 As a result of the program, Paterson hired a new Chief Innovation Officer and Chief Data Officer, funded by the Taub Foundation.
 Sayegh identified best practices from his fellow mayors and launched the Financial Empowerment Center and Mayors for a Guaranteed Income.
 In Jan 2022, Bloomberg Philanthropies announced Paterson as one of 15 winning cities of the 2021-2022 Global Mayors Challenge, a worldwide innovation competition.
 Paterson's RealFix was awarded one million dollars in addition to technical support and coaching over three years.

 One of the first grants secured during the Sayegh administration was Paterson’s entry into a 2019 national campaign to expand access to parks across the city.
-72% of Paterson residents live within a 10-minute walk of a park, a number this administration seeks to increase to 100% within five years.
-This grant helped create the current vision plan.

 Getting a complete and accurate count for the Census was a major initiative in the Sayegh administration in 2020.
 This required creating a "Complete Count Committee" coalescing all the demographics groups in the city to fill out the Census survey.
 The census determined that Paterson had surpassed 150,000 residents, earning the designation of first-class city for the first time.
 A first class city receives additional grant funding and resources.